CHAD BERGINNIS, CFM

 ASSOCIATE DIRECTOR OF OPERATIONS

-Ms. Danler came to the Association of State Floodplain Managers, Inc. in June 2011 after serving in numerous capacities at the Federal, State, Regional and local levels.
-Most recently, as the Executive Director of the Fox Waterway Agency in Illinois, Ms. Danler focused on a holistic and practical approach to watershed and floodplain management, water quality, and lakes and river restoration.
-She served as public speaker, media contact, and legislative liaison, with a particular focus on watershed and regional strategic planning, collaborative government, leveraged funding, water quality, soil erosion, wetland, shoreline and lakes/river restoration, and dredging.
-Ms. Danler has also served as Co-Chair of the Environment and Natural Resources subcommittee of the Chicago Metropolitan Agency for Planning, Trustee for the Village of Richmond, Illinois, and previously worked for the U.S. Environmental Protection Agency, Region 5, Chicago.
-She has a Bachelor's of Science in Biological Sciences from Northern Illinois University.
+Ingrid Danler came to the Association of State Floodplain Managers, Inc. in June 2011 having served in numerous capacities at the Federal, State, Regional and local levels in Chicago and surrounding areas.
+Most recently, as Executive Director of the Fox Waterway Agency in Illinois, Ingrid focused on practical and community-based approaches to watershed and floodplain management, flooding, water quality, and lakes and river restoration, where she earned several awards and honors.
+As a public speaker, media contact, legislative liaison, and technical expert, Ingrid also served as Co-Chair of the Environment and Natural Resources subcommittee of the Chicago Metropolitan Agency for Planning, Trustee for the Village of Richmond, Illinois, and worked as an enforcement officer for U.S. Environmental Protection Agency, Region 5, Chicago.
+She is as proud alumni of Northern Illinois University where she earned her Bachelors of Science in Biological Sciences.

 - Manage day-to-day administrative functions of the Association including personnel, financial management including grants and fundraising, recordkeeping, and policies and procedures;